 It’s important to note that it is used as a tool to reduce overall fat, as opposed to reducing belly fat.
 If you are look for the best stair steppers, check out our comparison article.

 Let’s dive into how the stair stepper burns belly fat.

 To lose body fat your body requires a calorie deficit through both exercise and diet.
 If you burn less calories than you consume your body will store this as fat.

 A good rule of thumb is that you lose 1lb of fat when you calorie deficit hits around 3500 over a given period.

+Many people look at the stepper for weight loss.
 If you are just getting started with your fitness journey and cannot achieve 30 minutes you can do this at a low intensity and do a HIIT style session.
 To do this set the stepper to a low intensity for 30 seconds, then increase the intensity to a high level but where you still feel comfortable.